This story was originally published on Dec. 8th, 2020.

 The battery offers 20 hours of playback on a single charge, which isn’t out of the ordinary for over-the-ear headphones like this, but they do use a built-in Lightning port instead of the more convenient USB-C. When they’re not in use, you store them in a smart case that enables battery preservation mode.

-At $549, these demand a serious premium over other headphones in the space.
+At $549, the Airpods Max price demands a serious premium over other soundproof headphones in the space.
 Both Bose and Sony (among others) offer very solid over-the-ear options with strong noise canceling in the $300 range.
-If you don’t mind a slightly older model, you can get the excellent Sony WH-1000XM3 for just over $200.
+If you don’t mind a slightly older model, you can get the excellent Sony WH-1000XM4 for just under $300.

 It’s unclear what this means for the Beats headphone line, since this seems like a product that would fit there.
 The AirPods Max feel like a spiritual successor to the $349 Beats Studio3, which used the previous W1 chip and offered advanced noise canceling.